AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/chapters-with-ad-timeline.md

 ### Detailed description of actions

 Each timeline action shown in the previous table is described in detail below.
-Each description includes the payload that is sent as part of a Media Edge API.
+Each description includes the payload that is sent as part of a Media Edge API request.

 #### 1. Session start